Analysis and fabrication of a photonic crystal based anti-reflective coating for photovoltaics generated by evolutionary optimization: Conclusion

 Light propagates in photonic crystals under the form of Bloch modes.
 Since their invention, Bragg mirrors have been thought as cavities for such a mode, and the ripples outside of the photonic bandgap as a signature of slab resonances.
 We have proposed a methodology to retrieve the internal reflection coefficient of the Bloch mode -- quantities which can not be retrieved analytically.
 First, our analysis is in complete agreement with the picture of finite structures as cavities.
 Second, our approach has confirmed that the outer layers of our ARC reduce the impedance mismatch between the outside media and the photonic crystal.
 The periodic part of the structures can thus be thought of as a buffer for light.

 This strategy is robust, in the sense that only the outer layers have to change when either the outer media or the index contrast change, explaining why such structures emerge so easily as solutions.
 Here, the physical analysis strengthens the confidence we have in the optimization process.
-A physical analysis is a powerful tool allowing to easily guess that a structure is probably sub-optimal or to perceive more precisely why it emerges\cite{barry2018evolutionary}.
+A physical analysis is a powerful tool allowing to easily guess that a structure is probably sub-optimal or to perceive more precisely why it emerges\cite{barry2018evolutionary} and even to guide an optimization\cite{moreau07a,moreau12a}.
 As a consequence, we think the result of an optimization should always be discussed physically, which is only seldom done\cite{gondarenko2006spontaneous,frellsen2016topology}.

 Finally, we have shown that these structures can be easily fabricated using a sputtering process which is increasingly used in the industry.
 We underline that the bandgap of the photonic crystal present in our designs has the potential to reduce the heating of a potential solar cell, as it would reflect a part of the infra-red spectrum which is not always able to generate electron-hole pairs.
 This could be a real advantage for some photovoltaic devices when performances are more important than costs, like for concentration photovoltaics for instance\cite{xing2015review}.